belamenso/anki_vocabulary_generator/README.md

 * add comments (for example usage, and just for comments)
 * add direct input, defining words in the text file
 * add sentences without definitions, eg. stylistically pleasing wording that you understand, but want to remember
+* handle what happens when the parser find some unexpected page - currently an error occurs
+* add some memorization/caching, since an error in the middle of 10 minute session is currently really annoying